 “I never thought that one day I would actually [be a] trainer and then be at his college training [him,]” Hawkins said.
-“That was a really special moment because in the past [we would be] joking getting up shots, you know, but this time was more serious, it was actually me putting him through a workout and it was intense and it was just fun.”
+“That was a really special moment because in the past [we would joke and put] up shots, you know, but this time was more serious.
+It was actually me putting him through a workout, and it was intense and it was just fun.”

 Coleman, now a sophomore at Illinois, graduated from Napa’s Prolific Prep in 2020 and helped lead Prolific Prep to a 31-3 record.
 Last season as a Freshman, he played in 25 games.
 Coleman enjoyed his workout with Hawkins and appreciated that they both continue to learn from each other.